 Whenever I envisioned discussing school options with my son, I imagined a day far in the future with college brochures and financial aid forms spread out all over our dining room table.
 I did not expect to be having such a conversation with him at thirteen years of age.

-He presented a strong argument with a list of legitimate reasons why he felt that he should be allowed to choose the next step in his educational path.
+He presented a strong argument about why he felt that he should be allowed to choose his high school.
 First, he told us that he truly wanted a chance to experience a large public school.
-He explained, citing examples from the school’s website, that he would have more options in terms of academics, electives, and extracurricular activities.
+He explained, citing examples from the school’s website, that there would have be more options for academics, electives, and extracurricular activities.
 Attending this school would better prepare him for college because he would already know what it’s like to be one of many, many students on a big campus.

 He also felt that going to a bigger school like this would help him learn to be more independent by having to manage his time and take ownership of his schoolwork.
 He also promised that he would take advantage of the drop-in tutoring the school offered if he should ever run into trouble.

 He was advocating for himself and doing a darn good job of it.
-In all honesty, I could have put my foot down and said “no,” or “just wait another year,” but I would have been doing that for me, not for him.
+In all honesty, I could have put my foot down and said, “No, you can’t choose this school,” or “Just wait another year,” but I would have been doing that for me, not for him.

 We did lay down some ground rules.
 His grades need to remain a priority, not his social life.
-If we saw drastic behavior changes, we reserve the right to pull him out.
+If we saw drastic behavior changes, we reserved the right to pull him out.
 He also needs to attend for at least a year.
 We told him it was normal to feel overwhelmed at first, but he needed to give the school a fair chance to be able to decide if he wanted to stay, or not.

 No matter what unfolds for his high school career, if my kid puts forth the same effort as he did to convince us, I know he will be perfectly fine.